Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 Jaz stared hard at the page for a few seconds before grinning.
 “I know that word!” she exclaimed.
 “It’s alligator!”

 It didn’t matter that Jaz had no idea what an alethiometer was, or even that it didn’t actually exist.
-Jaz was practicing impressive decoding skills in reading that will benefit her for her entire reading life.
+Jaz was practicing impressive decoding strategies that will benefit her for her entire reading life.

 This story reminds me of just how important decoding is for reading in any language — and why it is crucial for educators to understand how to effectively teach it to students, now more than ever.